eslint/rfcs/designs/2026-selector-class-types/README.md

 - **Language interface consistency.** RFC #99 established the `Language` interface so ESLint core remains agnostic to specific language syntax.
 Keeping JS-specific node names hardcoded in the core selector engine conflicts with that abstraction.
 - **Plugin parity.** `matchesSelectorClass()` allows language plugins to define runtime pseudo-class matching, but there is no mechanism for plugins to declare candidate node types for static analysis.
 Because the `case "class"` branch is hardcoded, `:function` narrows to the JS function node types regardless of the active language, while every other class selector returns `null`, so language plugins can't declare candidate node types to narrow traversal.
+- **Silently dead selectors in other languages.** In a language without `matchesSelectorClass()` (for example `@eslint/json` today), class selectors like `:statement` or `:function` silently match nothing — esquery returns `false` for every class when options provide a `nodeTypeKey` but no `matchClass`.
+There is no error and no match, so class selectors are unusable in these languages, and language authors currently have to hand-write runtime matching logic to fix that.
 - **Direct TODO in core.** The comment in `esquery.js` explicitly notes that this mapping should be abstracted into the language implementation.

 Adding `selectorClassNodeTypes` to the `Language` interface moves this mapping to the language object, where pseudo-class semantics are already defined.